gfcrbg/RuleZ/README.md

 ### Announcements

+## November 2022
+Tested and discovered that a Presto import will trigger RuleZ.

 ## October 2022
 RuleZ code-block to calculate date duration:
 __NOTE__:  Initially stored as milliseconds.
 Must convert from initial format.